WilliamKSilva/ocaml-fp/curried-and-uncurried-functions.md

   let curried_sum = fun x -> fun y -> x + y
 ```

-# What is a uncurried function?
+# What is an uncurried function?

 A uncurried function is a type of function that receives its parameters as a tuple (t1 * t2 -> t3)